DoQuangPhu/CTF_writeups/pwnable.tw/ghost_party/readme.md

 ![image](https://github.com/DoQuangPhu/CTF_writeups/assets/93699926/75604af7-699a-4b79-972c-4ed737fa3a14)

 In OOP programming every object will has it's own virtual function table . this table is the address of exe which have `read` permisson only.
-And we can find this address of it at the very begining of every object.
+And we can find this address at the very begining of every object.

 ![image](https://github.com/DoQuangPhu/CTF_writeups/assets/93699926/82e16ee2-10fe-48e0-8b25-186974337bb2)